shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

         - Amazon ElastiCache is a popular choice for real-time use cases like Caching, Session Stores, Gaming, Geospatial Services, Real-Time Analytics, and Queuing.
     - **Amazon Quantum Ledger Database (Amazon QLDB)** - is a fully managed ledger database that provides a transparent, immutable, and **cryptographically verifiable transaction log** owned by a central trusted authority.
-    - Amazon QLDB can be used to track every application data change and maintains a complete and verifiable history of changes over time.
+    - Amazon QLDB can be used to **track every application data change and maintains a complete and verifiable history** of changes over time.
 ****
 2. **AWS Transit Gateway**
     - Create a route table for the transit gateway and add a route that allows traffic between VPC A and VPC B's CIDR blocks.
 Associate this route table with VPC A and VPC B attachments.
     - if we have 5 VPC then we can use **transit gateway** to interconnect the VPC
 3. **AWS Global Accelerator**
-    - You are designing the architecture for a global SaaS application that will be deployed in the AWS cloud across multiple regions.
+    - You are designing the architecture for a global **SaaS application** that will be deployed in the AWS cloud across multiple regions.
 The application needs to provide fast, reliable access for users across the globe.
-You want to improve performance and availability for users by routing traffic through the AWS global network.
+You want to improve performance and availability for users **by routing traffic through the AWS global network**.
 4. **Cross-region replication**
     - copies objects between S3 buckets in different regions
 5.
     - **CloudFront**
-    - used for caching content at the edge
+    -  Enable accelerated, reliable and secure content delivery for Amazon S3 buckets, Application Load Balancers, Amazon API Gateway APIs, and more in 5 minutes or less. used for caching content at the edge

 6. **Amazon Direct Connect**:
 - Move GB/s of data to the cloud, over a private secure network - from its on-premises data center to AWS

 7. **Amazon Snowball**
     - migrate 50 **Terabytes** of data from on-premises data centers to Amazon S3.
     - AWS Snowball is available in two device types.